-Worm Composting 101 - What is Worm Composting?
+Worm Composting for Beginners - What is Worm Composting?

 Composting with worms means using live compost worms to process organic waste like food scraps, leaves, cardboard, manure and other material.
 As compost worms consume the organic matter, their digestive process turns the waste into worm castings (e.g., vermicast, vermicompost, or worm poop), a nutrient rich material helps plants thrive.

 Red wigglers in a mix of compost and worm castings

 This process is the result of 500 million years of evolution - the compost worms take in nutrient-rich material and "poop" out even richer material that helps plants grow bigger, faster, and stronger.